A frozen super-Earth orbiting a star at the bottom of the Main Sequence: The data set

 \subsection{Reduction}

-Following a "lucky imaging" approach we visually inspect each of the NACO raw images and remove the ones where the AO correction was obviously poor.
+Following a "lucky imaging" approach we visually inspect each of the NACO raw images and remove the ones for which the AO correction was obviously poor.
 The remaining raw frames are then dark-subtracted with darks of exposure times matching the science frames, flatfielded with skyflats, median co-added and sky-subtracted using recipes from the Jitter/Eclipse infrared data reduction package by \cite{1997Msngr..87...19D,1999ASPC..172..333D}.
-To avoid border effects, we keep only the intersection of the different dither positions of the co-added frames for our photometric analysis.
-Table \ref{NACOdatable} provides an overview over the NACO data set.\\ The IRSF data, which was taken to gauge our NACO data, has been dark-subtracted, flat-fielded and sky subtracted using the on-the-mountain pipeline package for the SIRIUS camera \citep{2003SPIE.4841..459N}.
+To avoid border effects, we keep only the intersection of the different dither positions of the co-added frames for our photometric analysis.\\ The IRSF data, which was taken to gauge our NACO data, has been dark-subtracted, flat-fielded and sky subtracted using the on-the-mountain pipeline package for the SIRIUS camera \citep{2003SPIE.4841..459N}.